How to resign professionally

 It might seem that resigning from your job would be as simple as giving proper notice, but it’s not that easy.
 Here are our tips for how to resign professionally.

 “The resignation conversation is always awkward.
-But maintaining positive relationships with old colleagues can be really valuable down the road if you are looking for references or connections to other firms,” said Chad Lawson, Associate Director at Robert Walters.
+But maintaining positive relationships with old colleagues can be really valuable down the road if you are looking for references or connections to other firms,” said Wayne Bennett, Associate Director at Robert Walters.

 Follow the resignation rules of your company